- How do I find a peer-reviewed article?

-The library employs students throughout the academic year in Federal Work Study (FWS) and College Roll positions.
+The library employs students in fall and spring semesters as Federal Work Study (FWS) and College Role positions.
 FWS positions are available to students that have been awarded FWS as part of their financial aid package.
-College Roll positions are open to all students.
+College Role positions are open to all students.

-View and apply for College Roll positions through Workday.
-Look for NOT FWS Eligible in the job Title.
+View and apply for College Role positions through Workday.
+Look for NOT FWS Eligible in the job title.

-To apply for either FWS or College Roll positions
+To apply for either FWS or College Role positions

 - Sign into Workday using your Tracks account information (students must be connected on-campus for full Workday functionality).